European Prevention of Alzheimer's Dementia (EPAD)

 José Luis Molinuevo, scientific director of the Alzheimer's Prevention Program and co-author of the EPAD study protocol.

-Molinuevo is co-author of more than 300 scientific articles with more than 15,000 citations in prestigious journals, and a 63 index.
+Molinuevo is co-author of more than 300 scientific articles with more than 15,000 citations in prestigious journals, and a 63 h index.
 In addition, he participates in networks related to the standardization of procedures and clinical criteria of Alzheimer’s disease, such as the Alzheimer Biomarker Standarization Initiative, the International Working Group, the National Institute on Aging and Alzheimer's Association (NIA-AA) Research framework, the CSF Appropriate Use Criteria Workgroup, the Standardization of CSF Preanalytics Working Group and the Subjective Cognitive Decline Initiative (SCD-I) Working Group.